ibethel/idignify.com/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.1.1 =

+Release Date: November 12th, 2014

+* Bugfixes:
+	* Fixes a conflict with Fancybox.
+	* Fixes a bug where links without the href attribute would cause the tracking code to be added wrongly.
+	* Fixes a multisite bug in Premium which was caused by the absence of a network admin menu.
+	* Fixes an issue with the version number.
+	* Fixes a bug where translations might be loaded several times.

+* Enhancements:
+	* Shows more relevant banners.
+	* Adds an image to the premium extension on the extensions page.
+	* Always show the custom dimension tab.
+	* Added translations for Finnish, Dutch and Russian.

+= 5.1 =

+Release Date: October 30th, 2014

+* Bugfixes:
+	* Fixes a possible JavaScript conflict within the tracking code.
+	* Makes sure translations are loaded correctly.

+* Enhancements:
+	* Improved UX for help texts in form.
+	* Added "Google Analytics by Yoast Premium" to the extensions page.
+	* Makes sure the user returns to the original settings tab after saving.
+	* Added a filter `wp_nav_menu` to enable tracking outbound links from the menu.
+	* Added a filter `wp_list_bookmarks` to enable tracking for blogroll widgets.

+= 5.0.7 =
+Release Date: October 14th, 2014

+* Bugfixes:
+	* Fixes a bug where 404 tracking would not work when using ga.js tracking.

+* Enhancements:
+	* Refactored several bits of code.

+= 5.0.6 =
+Release Date: September 17th, 2014

+* Bugfixes:
+	* Fixed several notices.
+	* Improved support for premium extensions to this plugin.
+	* Fixed bug where on multi-site or subdirectory installs, settings wouldn't save.
+	* Fix the tracking of downloads in ga.js tracking.
+	* Fixed a bug where custom code would be output after the send pageview instead of before.
+	* Fixed an empty delimiter warning.

+* Enhancements:
+	* Improved admin icon.
+	* Added a filter `wpga_menu_on_top` which, when returned false, moves the analytics menu down.
+	* Added filters `yoast-ga-push-array-ga-js` and `yoast-ga-push-array-universal` to filter the push arrays.

+= 5.0.5 =
+Release Date: September 4th, 2014

+* Bugfixes:
+	* Fixes error in link parsing that would cause all sorts of display errors.

+= 5.0.4 =
+Release Date: September 4th, 2014

+* Bugfixes:
+	* Fix small error in GA setup error link.
+	* Fix bug that would remove attributes from links.
+	* Added Try/Catch around connect to Google Analytics to prevent uncaught exceptions.
+	* Move require of function file to prevent error with already defined functions.
+	* Fix bug that sometimes prevented saving user roles to be ignored.
+	* Fix several notices.
+* Enhancements:
+	* Add links to Settings page and Knowledge Base on plugins page.
+	* No longer store result from Google API in the main option, saves memory on frontend.

+= 5.0.3 =
+Skipped due to error during release.

+= 5.0.2 =
+Release Date: September 4th, 2014

+* Bugfixes:
+	* Fixed bug with outbound link tracking not properly escaping attributes.
+	* Fixed bug that broke tracking with ga.js.

+= 5.0.1 =
+Release Date: September 4th, 2014

+* Bugfixes:
+	* Fixed string where array expected warning.

+= 5.0.0 =
+Release Date: September 4th, 2014

+Complete rewrite of the Google Analytics plugin.

+* Enhancements:
+	* Universal tracking added
+	* Better link tracking
+	* New Universal demographics feature
+	* New menu items in the WordPress admin menu

+= 4.3.5 =

+* Enhancement:
+	* Update banners in admin.

+= 4.3.4 =

+* Bugfix:
+	* Fixed error in a database query as reported by [mikeotgaar](http://wordpress.org/support/topic/wordpress-database-error-table-1) and applied some best practices for the database queries - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed error in a database query.
+	* Made check for customcode option more robust - props [Rarst](https://github.com/Rarst).

+* i18n
+	* Updated gawp.pot file
+	* Added de_DE, el_GR, es_ES, fi, fr_FR, hu_HU & nl_NL

+= 4.3.3 =

+* Fix a possible fatal error in tracking.

+= 4.3.2 =

+* Bugfix: Google Analytics crappy API output is different when you have a single GA account versus multiple.
+Annoying, but fixed now.

+= 4.3.1 =

+* Removes a left over JS alert.

+= 4.3 =

+* Major refactor of plugin code, to only load necessary code on front and backend.
+* Made entire plugin i18n ready.
+* Fixed Google Authentication process (thanks to [Jan Willem Eshuis](http://www.janwillemeshuis.nl/)).

+= 4.2.8 =

+* Fix a small bug in tracking that could potentially slow down admin.

+= 4.2.7 =

+* Fix to prevent far too agressive oAuth implementation from breaking other plugins.

+= 4.2.6 =

+* Fix to prevent far too agressive oAuth implementation from breaking other plugins.

+= 4.2.5 =

+* Fixed a couple notices.
+* Added tracking to better understand configurations to test the plugin with.

 = 4.2.4 =